-Sanitary sewer is available to the majority of the City, with one location on the west side of town which has approximately 100 structures which are served by City water, but are currently not connected to the City sanitary sewer system.
-Map 4 displays the proposed area of expansion, and a 300 foot buffer around all existing sewer mains.
-The expansion for connection of these structures to the sanitary sewer is a priority and the City desires and plans to make these extensions in the future as funding allows.
-The sanitary sewer system is soundly maintained and there is no anticipated need for expansion of primary infrastructure such as pumps, tanks and holding ponds or other aspects of the wastewater treatment plant.
+Sanitary sewer is available to the majority of the City, a vehicle for access to areas of the community.
+The with one location on the west side of town which has more individuals that spend time traversing the comapproximately 100 structures which are served by City water, but are currently not connected to the City sanoptions, the more social interactions will occur within itary sewer system.
+Map 4 displays the proposed area businesses and public spaces of the community.
+Creatof expansion, and a 300 foot buffer around all existing ing a safe and connected non-motorized infrastructure sewer mains.
+The expansion for connection of these network in the City is of utmost importance in order to structures to the sanitary sewer is a priority and the generate increased spending by outside visitors to the City desires and plans to make these extensions in the community, as they are more likely to visit more retail future as funding allows.
+The sanitary sewer system and service-oriented businesses as they are walking or is soundly maintained and there is no anticipated need biking through the community rather than driving. for expansion of primary infrastructure such as pumps, Similarly, the placement of assets such as restrooms, drinking fountains, benches, bike racks, art installatanks and holding ponds or other aspects of the wastewater treatment plant. tions and informative signage engages and provides Electrical Service amenities to the public and promotes a sense of place that will continue to support and draw upon public use, Electrical service is available to the entire community fostering interaction between public and commercial and is served by Consumers Energy and Great Lakes and institutional spaces.
+Energy Cooperative.

-Electrical Service

-Electrical service is available to the entire community and is served by Consumers Energy and Great Lakes Energy Cooperative.
 The infrastructure and connections to structures and places are provided and maintained through these companies within their respective areas.
-More information on service, connections and expansion can be obtained through direct outreach to these companies.
+More information on service, connections and direct connection of park, outdoor spaces and residential areas to commercial and employment areas.
+This allows for residents and visitors to be less reliant upon munity by foot or through non-motorized transportation